 Treating arthritis with Beeswax

 Many patients of arthritis have reportedly found relief by using beeswax as a soothing tonic to the inflammation of joints and muscles.
-The following beeswax remedy has been adopted from Jenny Fleetwood Book.
+The following beeswax remedy has been adapted from Jenny Fleetwood Book.

 - Place beeswax and mineral oil and heat it in oven until the beeswax completely melts.
 Make sure that the mineral oils and beeswax blend together.